vishnui/WordUnJumbler/README.md

 I used SCOWL word lists which can be found at http://wordlist.aspell.net/.
 They are a great list of words.
 My only gripe is that they include a lot of very strange short words even in the recommended 60 and below lists (i.e. "gs" in the 40 list).
-Perhaps, I'll return to this some day and filter some of those words but I've already spent 4 hours on this and it was only supposed to be a quick coding challenge.
-I should really get back to writing malloc()/free() for CS241.

 Anyway, you're welcome world, you are now unstoppable at Words With Friends/Scrabble/most word games.